tomsmeding/circular-buffer/README.md

 This is a simple [circular buffer](http://en.wikipedia.org/wiki/Circular_buffer) implementation for NodeJS.

-The implementation can function both as a queue (which it's most suited for), and as a (forgetful) stack.
+The implementation can function both as a forgetful queue (which it's most suited for), and as a (forgetful) stack.
 Queue functionality uses `enq()` and `deq()`; stack functionality uses `push()` and `pop()`.
 Values are enqueued at the front of the buffer and dequeued at the back of the buffer; pushing and popping is at the back of the buffer.
 Indexing is front-to-back: the last-enqueued item has lowest index, which is also the first-pushed item.

 ## Usage